scikit-rt/scikit-rt/README.md

 #### 3. Using scikit-rt in code

 - If using miniconda, ensure you have opened Anaconda Prompt/a terminal and activated your environment (step 1.4).
-- Options for running python are:
+- Options for running scikit-rt code are:
     - Launch a jupyter notebook server by typing `jupyter notebook`.
     - Launch an iPython session by typing `ipython`.
     - Create a python script and run it by typing `python my_script.py`.
-- To check that scikit-rt is correctly installed, trying running the command `import skrt` via any of the three methods above.
+- To check that scikit-rt is correctly installed, try running the command `import skrt` via any of the methods above.

-#### 4. Elastix installation (optional -- needed for image registration functionality)
+#### 4. Elastix installation (optional -- needed for image registration functionality and atlas-based segmentation)

-1. Download the version of elastix matching your operating system from https://github.com/SuperElastix/elastix/releases/tag/5.0.1
+1. Download the latest version of elastix matching your operating system from [https://elastix.lumc.nl/download.php](https://elastix.lumc.nl/download.php).
 2. Unzip the downloaded folder and place it somewhere.
 Make a note of where you stored it.
-3. On Mac/Linux, you can also add the location of the elastix install to your environment by adding the following lines to your `~.zshrc` or `.bashrc`:
+3. On Mac/Linux, you can also add the location of the elastix install to your environment by adding the following lines to your `~/.zshrc` or `~/.bashrc`:

 On Mac:
 ```